CTFd/CTFd/README.md

 ## Install
  1. Run `./prepare.sh` to install dependencies using apt.
  2. Modify [CTFd/config.py](https://github.com/CTFd/CTFd/blob/master/CTFd/config.py) to your liking.
- 3. Use `python serve.py` in a terminal to drop into debug mode.
+ 3. Use `flask run` in a terminal to drop into debug mode.

 Or you can use Docker with the following command: